mrmatonski/css-checkout-page-solved/README.md

   - There are commented out hints for you to find the CSS rules with incorrect syntax
   - When running tests, the failed test message contains the CSS file line number of the rule that was tested.

+  When I try to intall the playwright, I get an error.